Search Federal and State Laws and Incentives

 Jurisdiction: Federal

 Qualified advanced energy projects are eligible for a 30% tax credit for project investments to reequip, expand, or establish certain manufacturing facilities.
 Credits cannot be allocated to projects located in census tracts where projects have been previously allocated.
-A qualifying advanced energy project includes, but is not limited to, projects that reequip, expand, or establish a manufacturing or industrial facility for the production or recycling of light-, medium-, and heavy-duty EVs, FCEVs, EV charging stations, and hydrogen fueling stations.
+Qualifying advanced energy project include, but are not limited to, projects that re-equip, expand, or establish a manufacturing or industrial facilities that produce or recycle light-, medium-, and heavy-duty EVs, FCEVs, EV charging stations, and hydrogen fueling stations.
 Additional terms apply.
 (Reference Public Law 117-169 and 26 U.S. Code 48C)

 Point of Contact